dominodatalab/forge/README.md

 curl -u marge:simpson $(minikube ip):32002/v2/_catalog
 ```

-To try again with the same CIB resource name, first delete the old resource so that the Forge controller will destroy
+To repeat the build with the same CIB resource name, first delete the old resource so that the Forge controller will destroy
 the job and pod, and then create it again:

 ```
+kubectl delete -f config/samples/forge_v1alpha1_containerimagebuild.yaml
+# OR
 kubectl delete cib example-build

+# Reapply
 kubectl apply -f config/samples/forge_v1alpha1_containerimagebuild.yaml
 ```